DuPage County, IL Alimony Attorneys

 For a large number of divorce cases, there is a statutory formula for determining spousal support in Illinois, based upon the income of the parties and the length of the marriage.
 The law, however, also provides the judge who decides your case with considerable flexibility and discretion in making his or her ruling.
 To present your strongest argument, you want to work with an experienced divorce lawyer.

 Long-term spousal maintenance is generally awarded if one spouse is unable to earn a living and/or was in a long-term marriage.
-Payments may last for a set period of time or even indefinitely, but will, as matter of law, terminate when one of the following occurs:
+Payments may last for a set period of time or even indefinitely, but they may terminate when one of the following occurs:

-Spousal support is payments that are usually tax-deductible for the payer and taxable to the person who receives the payments.
+For divorces finalized prior to December 31, 2018, spousal support payments are usually tax-deductible for the payor and taxable to the person who receives the payments.
+However, in divorce cases which are finalized on January 1, 2019 or thereafter, spousal support will no longer be tax deductible for the payor or taxable for the recipient.
 Depending on the financial circumstances of both parties, it may make sense to discuss a property settlement in lieu of spousal support.